msusdev/cosmosdb_app_modernization/solutions/03-refactor/readme.md

     => doc is null ? new NotFoundResult() : new OkObjectResult(doc) as IActionResult;
 ```

+### Source Code

+You can [view the Gist](https://gist.github.com/seesharprun/95844afd94209b36a0503af57e6c6992#file-all-function-json) for the Function App .

 ### Final Configuration

 To wrap things up, make sure the application settings in your Web App point to the correct URLs for the functions and proxies on your Function App.